JanMiksovsky/emojese/docs/Strategies.md

 ## Arrows

 Although arrows are effective at communicating action and there are many Unicode arrows, they can be hard to tell apart and a row of different arrows is very hard to visually read.
-Emojese tries to avoid using too many different types of arrows.
+Emojese tries to avoid using too many different types of slightly different arrows; something about the arrow itself (direction, count, line quality, start/end decoration) should suggest the meaning.

 Generally speaking, action toward the speaker is to the left; action away from the speaker is to the right.